KC5VDJ/Pi-DI/README.md

 One selectable Raspian/bsd, CDCNet, or DI Console port, initially, using the standard Pi serial console.

 Access to Pi pins and interfaces, with at least compass and ftn5 API.
+This will include SPI and I2C, as well as channel-wide I/O.

 Access to USB??
 Access to Bluetooth??
 We'll see!!